LasLabs/odoo-connector-easypost/connector_easypost_tracker/README.rst

 EasyPost Connector Tracker
 ==========================

-This module provides EasyPost Tracking functionality.
+This module provides web hooks to allow EasyPost to update package tracking status in Odoo.

 Installation